UBC-MDS/DSCI_522_group-307/doc/income_level_report.md

 </table>

+</br> Therefore, our model supports the initial claim that educational
+attainment has been and continues to be an important predictor of economic success.
+Interestingly, while the CBC report suggests that the gender wage gap is currently shrinking, our model suggests that being a woman was associated with earning less than $50,000 per year around the turn of the century.

-</br> Some elements of the data analysis pipeline require further
+Some elements of the data analysis pipeline require further discussion.
-discussion.
 The features `fnlwgt`, `capital-gain`, `capital-loss`, and `education-num` were dropped.
 However, it is worthwhile to address the possibility that some of these features could have been good predictors of income.
 Further improvements to the models could have been